coder/coder/docs/admin/workspaces/lifecycle.md

 ## Stopping workspaces

-Workspaces may be stopped by a number of mechanisms.
+Workspaces may be stopped manually by users and admins in the dashboard, CLI, or API.
+Workspaces may be automatically stopped by scheduling configuration to reduce the uptime of costly resources.

 ## Workspace deletion